Hochschild cohomology of Beilinson algebras of graded down-up algebras with weights ($n,m$): Preliminaries

 to

 such that $\tau_{-1}=id_{B}$, that is,

-\xymatrix{ \cdots \ar[r] & P_{{q}+{p}} \ar[r]^{\phi_{{q}+{p}}} \ar[d]^{\tau_{p}} & \cdots \ar[r]^{\phi_{{q}+2}} & P_{{q}+1} \ar[r]^{\phi_{{q}+1}} \ar[d]^{\tau_{1}} & P_{q} \ar[r]^{g} \ar[d]^{\tau_{0}} & B \ar[r] \ar[d]^{\tau_{-1}={\rm id}_{B}} & 0 \ar[r] & \cdots \\ \cdots \ar[r] & P_{p} \ar[r]^{(-1)^{q}\phi_{p}} \ar[d]^{f} & \cdots \ar[r]^{(-1)^{q}\phi_{2}} & P_{1} \ar[r]^{(-1)^{q}\phi_{1}} & P_{0} \ar[r]^{\phi_{0}} & B \ar[r] & 0 \ar[r] & \cdots \\ & B } \end{dfn}
+\xymatrix{ \cdots \ar[r] & P_{{q}+{p}} \ar[r]^{\phi_{{q}+{p}}} \ar[d]^{\tau_{p}} & \cdots \ar[r]^{\phi_{{q}+2}} & P_{{q}+1} \ar[r]^{\phi_{{q}+1}} \ar[d]^{\tau_{1}} & P_{q} \ar[r]^{g} \ar[d]^{\tau_{0}} & B \ar[r] \ar[d]^{\tau_{-1}=\mathrm{id}_{B}} & 0 \ar[r] & \cdots \\ \cdots \ar[r] & P_{p} \ar[r]^{(-1)^{q}\phi_{p}} \ar[d]^{f} & \cdots \ar[r]^{(-1)^{q}\phi_{2}} & P_{1} \ar[r]^{(-1)^{q}\phi_{1}} & P_{0} \ar[r]^{\phi_{0}} & B \ar[r] & 0 \ar[r] & \cdots \\ & B } \end{dfn}

-\begin{thm}[{see \cite[Section 2.2]{W}}] The Yoneda product on the Hochschild cohomology group $\HH^{r}(B)$ of a ${\k}$-algebra $B$ is graded commutative, that is, $\mathsf{f} \in \HH^{p}(B)$ and $\mathsf{g} \in \HH^{q}(B)$ satisfy $ \mathsf{f} \smile \mathsf{g}=(-1)^{{p}{q}}\mathsf{g} \smile \mathsf{f} $. \end{thm}
+\begin{thm}[{see \cite[Section 2.2]{W}}] The Yoneda product on the Hochschild cohomology group $\HH^{r}(B)$ of a ${\bbk}$-algebra $B$ is graded commutative, that is, $\mathsf{f} \in \HH^{p}(B)$ and $\mathsf{g} \in \HH^{q}(B)$ satisfy $ \mathsf{f} \smile \mathsf{g}=(-1)^{{p}{q}}\mathsf{g} \smile \mathsf{f} $. \end{thm}

-In this paper, we discuss the Hochschild cohomology group of the Beilinson algebra of a graded down-up algebra.
-Then there is no loss of generality if we may assume that $m\geq n$.
-In addition, by \cite[Theorem 1.4]{IU}, it is enough to consider the case that $\gcd (n,\,m)=1$.
-Also, when $\deg x =n =1$, the dimensions of the Hochschild cohomology group of the Beilinson algebra of the graded down-up algebra were already known by Belmans \cite{Bel} and by the first author and Ueyama \cite{IU}.
+Throughout this paper, we assume $\gcd (n,\,m)=1$ without loss of generality.
+Moreover, by \cite[Theorem 1.4]{IU}, it suffices to consider the case $\gcd (n,\,m)=1$.
+When $\deg x =n =1$, the dimensions of the Hochschild cohomology group of the Beilinson algebra of the graded down-up algebra were already given by Belmans \cite{Bel} (for $n=m=1$) and by the first author and Ueyama \cite{IU} (for $n=1$ and $m\geq 2$).

-Before introducing some previous researches, we define some notations: We define a sequence
+Before recalling the previous results of \cite{Bel} and \cite{IU}, we recall some notation used below.
+Define the sequence